rabbitmq/rabbitmq-website/docs/upgrade.md

 [Community plugins page](/community-plugins) contains information on RabbitMQ version support for plugins not included into the RabbitMQ distribution.

-### Management Plugin Upgrades
+### Management Plugin Upgrades {#management-ui}

 RabbitMQ management plugin comes with a Web application that runs in the browser.

-Clear browser cache, local storage, session storage and cookies after upgrade is recommended.
+After upgrading a cluster, it is highly recommended to clear browser cache, local storage, session storage and cookies for the domain(s) used to access the management UI.

 ### Discontinued Plugins